igorperlatov/Project_EU_energy_VSCode_folder/README.md

 id (foreign key) references id in the Countries Dataset year can be used to join with the year in the Countries Dataset

+Collision and works on errors
+after rearranging my data with Pandas, in Python, to make all floats *.* instead of *,* i faced a new collision:
+Query with errors.
+Please, check the error below. double key value violates the uniqueness limitation of "countries_pkey" Query with errors.
+Please, check the error below.
+Inserting or modifying on the "ecology" table violates the foreign key "ecology_id_fkey"
+Query with errors.
+Please, check the error below.
+Inserting or modifying on the table "electricity" violates the foreign key "electricity_id_fkey"
+Query with errors.
+Please, check the error below. double key value violates the uniqueness limitation of "energy_pkey"

+Choosing only id as a primary key and  foreign key for another 3 tables was wrong

 <b><h2>Next Steps</h2></b>
 1. Define Analysis Goals:
     - Determine the specific outputs and insights we want to derive from the data.